prof-welch-psu-ist/bsts-algebraic/exercises.md

 ```
 ### method: `sumLeafs`

-Now write a variant, `sumLeafs` that takes `BSTree` and produces/returns the
+Now write a variant, `sumLeafs` that takes a `BSTree` and produces/returns the
 sum of only the leaf nodes in the bst.

 ```java